History of the Walloon Movement: 1930–1939: Walloon nationalism reaffirmed

 The supremacy of the new Walloon League of Liège and its Walloon Concentration represent this period of radicalization toward 'wallingantism'.
 The 1930s were a period of radicalization for many reasons: the linguistic law of 1921 stipulating the use of Dutch language in Wallonia, the reciprocal radicalization of the Flemish Movement, and an atmosphere heavy with the birth or consolidation of ideologies such as fascism, communism and Nazism.

 The Walloon Concentration, initiated by the most radicalized factions, organized congresses within the Walloon Concentration.
 The first congress was organized in Liège on 27 and 28 September 1930, at the occasion of the Centennial of the independence of Belgium.
 The wish of the organizers was that all trends, both extremist and moderate, should be represented.
 The congress members all rallied in one intransigent motion: the French identity and integrity of Wallonia and the recognition to Flemish people of their own identity.
 Their position was total regional unilinguism.
 They decided that it is within the framework of Belgium, the solution for the Walloon-Flemish disagreement should be found, and a constitutional revision should be created.
 To this end, they decided to create a commission to work out a project to be presented at the next congress.
 At this next congress, the commission presented its choice: a federalist project, preferred to a provincialist project more moderated and to a simple separatism.
 A text of resolution was redesigned, and the unanimity of congress members ratified it, except 9 abstentions mainly from delegates of the Arrondissement of Brussels.
 This resolution is also the first important text where Christian leftists were involved, as Élie Baussart.

 This returned to the ideas of 1912 and this inversion in the Walloon claimed to the profit of a unilingual Dutch-speaking area came mainly from the fear of the "Flemish islets"—a tool of the Flemish "imperialism" in wallingant speech—in the French-speaking provinces, because the linguistic law of 1921 envisaged the use of Dutch there.
-Moreover, many Dutch-speakers settle in the South of the country to work, a fact not appreciated by the wallingants because these new populations are often close to the Catholic Party and could call into question the unilinguism of Wallonia, as stated by the liberal :
+Moreover, many Dutch-speakers settle in the South of the country to work, a fact not appreciated by the wallingants because these new populations are often close to the Catholic Party and could call into question the unilinguism of Wallonia, as stated by the liberal François Bovesse: